 A mid-clerkship formative assessment for each student is required as per the Competency Assessment Policy.
-The mid-clerkship formative assessment will be completed by the Clerkship Director, Site Director or a designated faculty member at the student's primary clinical site using The University of Arizona College of Medicine mid-clerkship formative assessment form.
+The midclerkship formative assessment will be completed by the clerkship director, site director, or a designated faculty member at the student's primary clinical site using COM-P mid-clerkship formative assessment form.
 The mid-clerkship formative assessment form is distributed through myTIPreport.
 The PRIME+ form will serve as the mid-clerkship formative assessment.
-The student's mid-clerkship performance will be reviewed by the Clerkship Director, and a one-on-one meeting will occur between the student and the Clerkship Director to review mid-clerkship feedback.
+The student's mid-clerkship performance will be reviewed by the clerkship director, and a one-on-one meeting will occur between the student and the clerkship director to review mid-clerkship feedback.